 Since January 2015, the Playing For Change Foundation has been working in the slums of Mirpur District of Dhaka, Bangladesh, to provide music education to underprivileged children.
 In this district, 32% of residents live below the national poverty line of $2 per day and child malnutrition rates are 48%.
 Illiteracy rates are among the highest in the world.

-Two teachers provide nearly 100 hours of music instruction per month.
+6 teachers provide more than 150 hours of music instruction per month.
 Children are being taught musicalization, rhythm exercises, and traditional songs.
 In addition to music instruction, interdisciplinary work is being introduced using music to help students improve vocabulary, reading and pronunciation.

 VIDEO OVERVIEW: TAKE A VISIT AT THE MIRPUR MUSIC PROGRAM